wechto/paper/README.md

 :curly_loop: [Control Regularization for Reduced Variance Reinforcement Learning](http://proceedings.mlr.press/v97/cheng19a/cheng19a.pdf) :fire: :volcano:

 CORERL: we regularize the behavior of the deep policy to be similar to a policy prior, i.e., we regularize in function space.
 We show that functional reg. yields a bias-variance trade-off, and propose an adaptive tuning strategy to optimize this trade-off.

+:curly_loop: [REGULARIZATION MATTERS IN POLICY OPTIMIZATION - AN EMPIRICAL STUDY ON CONTINUOUS CONTROL](https://arxiv.org/pdf/1910.09191.pdf) :no_mouth:

+We present the first comprehensive study of regularization techniques with multiple policy optimization algorithms on continuous control tasks.